 - a.
-With the consent of Course Lecturer and Dean of the School, a student may apply to withdraw from a course registered in a semester not later than the last day of work in week 12 (week of study). - b.
+With the consent of Course Lecturer and Dean of the School, a student may apply to withdraw from a course registered in a semester not later than the last day of work at week 12 (week of study).
+To apply to withdraw from a course, student must fill in Form HEA-19 (Course Withdrawal Form). - b.
 Permission to allow students to withdraw a course is subject to the minimum unit allowed except with permission of the Dean. - c.
 Witdrawal status (TD) will be recorded in the record of registration and academic transcript.
 However, the grade will not be included to contribute towards the GPA and CGPA.